5 Things You Should Do When Applying Pool Safety to your HomeAugust 26, 2015

 Discuss Proper Pool Etiquette With Kids And Adults

 If you frequently have company over make sure everybody knows and follows safety rules even if a child might be upset that you’re not giving him or her free rein with your pool.
-Dealing with an angry child is better than dealing with a child who drowned in your pool.
+Dealing with an angry child is better than dealing with the consequences of a tragic accident.

 Be Aware Of Any Insurance Requirements

-Sometimes an insurance policy or the city code will require that you implement some extra safety measures even if they seem ridiculous to you.
-The requirements may include the pool fence, an alarm, and additional safety features that can help keep unwanted guests out of your pool.
-This is a way for the insurance company to reduce liability risk if something was overlooked and an accident happens.
+Sometimes an insurance policy or the city code will require that you implement some extra safety measures that may seem unnecessary.
+The requirements may include the installation of a pool fence, an alarm, and additional safety features that can help keep unwanted guests out of your pool.
+These requirements reduce your liability risk.

-A good pool fence is a good start for pool safety and especially preventing an accident from occurring when you’re not home to deal with it.
+A good pool fence is a good start for pool safety and may prevent an accident from occurring when you’re not there.
 However, this is just the start of looking out for safety in and around your new pool in a meaningful way.
 Following these simple steps can help you prevent avoidable problems in and around your pool.